 Bring home a piece of Åre with you, produced by the creative people who make beautiful crafts in and around Åre.
 At Åre glashytta, you can book a lesson in glassblowing, for example.

 Get some of Åre chokladfabrik’s (Åre Chocolate Factory) delicious tidbits and bring a bag of cocoa home with you to make what’s probably the best hot chocolate you’ve tasted.
 Enjoy seated in a nice armchair or, even better, put it in a flask and bring with you on your ski tour.

 #5 Indulge in waffles

 There are plenty of places to enjoy lovely waffles in the ski area and along the ski tracks in and around Åre.
 Find your favorite waffle place here!

 Ice Fishing is a great way to relax

 Dig a sun pit in the snow, lean back, enjoy

 Find your favorite waffle place or make your own

 We all love a slow, enjoyable cross-country ski tour.
 But the body benefits from a bit of heart-rate boosting activities from time to time.
 So challenge yourself by taking the tougher and hillier track in the Björnen XC-arena, push yourself uphill in the tracks in Duved, and lower your personal record time on the 10 kilometre track.
 Or try intervalls.
-After training hard it is also important to lower the heart rate again, so why not combine your workout with a bit of yoga?
+After training hard it is also important to rest and recover, so why not combine your workout with a bit of yoga?
 You’ll feel like a new you!